1874 - In the beginning

 The fiftieth anniversary of the famous Caliber 12P launched in 1960 represented an opportunity for Piaget to reaffirm its unique expertise in the field of ultra-thin movements.
 In 2010, the company distinguished itself by setting a double record for the world’s thinnest automatic movement and thinnest automatic watch.

-Two years later, in 2012, and building on this accomplishment, it presents the skeleton version of this same movement, brilliantly exploring the fascinating art of openworking.
-This technical and esthetic masterpiece represents a new double record for the House.
+Two years later, in 2012, and building on this accomplishment, it presented the skeleton version of this same movement, brilliantly exploring the fascinating art of openworking.
+This technical and esthetic masterpiece represented a new double record for the House.

 The latter’s ongoing pursuit of new challenges in the demanding field of ultra-thin watchmaking stems from the premier importance it devotes to the elegance of its timepieces.
 This philosophy leads it to consistently push the boundaries of extreme slenderness, resulting in 2013 in an exceptional feat of fine watchmaking: the minute repeater.